mauricio-coursera/DataScienceCoursera_GettingAndCleaningDataCourseProject/README.md

 - data.csv: file with the tidy data required for this project
 - dataAvg.csv: file with the average of the variables of the file data.csv, grouped by subject and activity
-- cleanData.R: file responsible for creating the two "csv" files with the tidy data required for this project
+- run_analysis.R: file responsible for creating the two "csv" files with the tidy data required for this project
 - https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip: zip with several files with raw data used in this project:
   - activity_labels.txt: maps the activities IDs with human readable names